-- The subject property contains a single-unit home built in 1923 located mid-block between East Colorado Avenue and East Jewell Avenue, along South Humboldt Street. - The property owner is proposing to rezone the property to allow an accessory dwelling unit (ADU). - The proposed U-SU-C1, Urban, Single-Unit, C1 (5,500 square feet minimum zone lot size allowing ADUs), zone district is intended for use in the Urban Neighborhood Context which is characterized by single-unit and two-unit uses.
+- The subject property contains a single-unit home built in 1923 located at one parcel south from the southeast corner of South Franklin Street and East Warren Avenue. - The property owner is proposing to rezone the property to allow an accessory dwelling unit (ADU). - The proposed U-SU-C1, Urban, Single-Unit, C1 (5,500 square feet minimum zone lot size allowing ADUs), zone district is intended for use in the Urban Neighborhood Context which is characterized by single-unit and two-unit uses.
 Single-unit residential uses are typically located along local and arterial streets and structures are usually the Urban House building form.
 The maximum height of the Urban House building form is 30 to 35 feet for the front 65% of the zone lot, 17 to 19 feet in the rear 35% of the zone lot.
 The Detached Accessory Dwelling Unit form can be a maximum height of 24 feet.
 Further details of the requested zone district can be found in the proposed zone district section of the staff report (below) and in Article 5 of the Denver Zoning Code (DZC).